 AGREEMENT TO MEDIATE (Civil and Commercial)

-Pakistan Online Dispute Resolution (“PODR”) hereby agree to appoint External Mediator (“Mediator”), collectively the “parties”, to mediate PODR Civil and Commercial client’s (“PODR Client(s)”) dispute(s) on the following terms and condition;
+Pakistan Online Dispute Resolution (“PKODR”) hereby agree to appoint External Mediator (“Mediator”), collectively the “parties”, to mediate PKODR Civil and Commercial client’s (“PKODR Client(s)”) dispute(s) on the following terms and condition;

 1. MEDIATION PROCEDURES